INTERVIEW WITH TOM SALLER – AUTHOR OF "A NEW BLUE"

 What have you personally learned or taken away from working on this novel?

-What a fantastic and still somewhat mysterious material porcelain is.
-That it has a complex history stretching back thousands of years and far beyond Europe.
-And that on a metaphorical level, the analogy between porcelain production and becoming human is irresistible for a writer: an object is formed, takes shape.
+What a fantastic and still a little mysterious material porcelain is.
+The fact that it has a complex history spanning thousands of years, far beyond Europe.
+And that for a writer on a metaphorical level, the analogy between porcelain production and becoming human is irresistible: An object is formed, takes shape.
 It is fired and thereby gains strength.
 It receives a glaze and is suddenly no longer gray and unsightly, but shines in the light of reality.
-And then the final passage through the fire - only what proves itself in the fire will last.
+And then the final walk through the fire – only what proves itself in the fire will last.

 What fascinates you personally about KPM Berlin?